 Patrick Gerardy’s practice focuses on domestic and international litigation and arbitration.

-Patrick has acted as counsel to clients in a wide variety of international litigations and arbitrations, with a particular focus on commercial, post-M&A, and IP disputes.
+Patrick has acted as counsel to clients in a wide variety of international litigations and arbitrations, with a particular focus on international commercial arbitration and cartel follow-on damages litigation as well as post-M&A and IP disputes.
 He also represents clients before national courts in general commercial matters and advises in connection with regulatory enforcement and white-collar investigations.

 Patrick joined the firm in 2017.
-In 2016, he was a stagiaire (Referendar) at our Cologne office.
+In 2016, he was a stagiaire (Referendar) in our Cologne office.

 A leading automobile manufacturer in civil litigations, administrative court proceedings, and criminal investigations in Germany relating to emissions.

-Agfa-Gevaert Group in an ICC arbitration related to the divestiture of Agfa-Gevaert’s consumer imaging business to the AgfaPhoto group of companies.
+Agfa-Gevaert Group in ICC arbitrations related to the divestiture of Agfa-Gevaert’s consumer imaging business to the AgfaPhoto group of companies, as well as in related state court proceedings in Germany.

-A major telecommunications company in the context of a potential ICC arbitration concerning a patent/FRAND dispute, and related advice.
+A major telecommunications company in the context of an ICC arbitration concerning a patent/FRAND dispute, and related advice.

 A North American automotive supplier in a DIS arbitration and subsequent annulment proceedings before the German courts, and in related discovery proceedings pursuant to 28 U.S.C. §1782 as well as proceedings in the courts of England.

-- Organizer of Cleary’s moot court activities in Germany, most importantly as host of a number of mock pleadings arranged for student teams in Cleary’s German offices.
+- Organizer of Cleary’s moot court activities in Germany, most importantly as host of mock pleadings arranged for student teams in Cleary’s German offices.

 Global Arbitration Review’s “Litigation 2020,” Germany chapter, July 17, 2020 (together with Rüdiger Harms)